Distance sensing with Raspberry Pi and an HC-SR04 sensor

 HC-SR04, a Distance sensor

 The HC-SR04 is an ultrasonic distance sensor, it uses sound waves to measure distance.
-I would be happy to reference to a datasheet, but to my surprise, it was a hard time finding one.
+I would be happy to reference to a datasheet, but to my surprise, it was difficult to find one.
 Information seems really scattered all over the internet.
 As much information as possible will be consolidated on this page so you have it all in one place.
 And, if you think something might be incomplete or incorrect, don’t hesitate to put your questions or remarks in the comments section below!
 All used references will be added to the references section below.

 The figure below shows the front side of the sensor.